Reviews You Can Rely On

 Credit: Jessica Riconscente

 The other model we tested with an automatic nut dispenser was the KBS Large.
 This feature worked very well in distributing mini chocolate chips around the loaf.
 However, the actual bread portion of this yeast-free recipe was unevenly cooked, with some parts too dry and others almost raw.
-Both the yeast-free options from the Elite Maxi-Matic and the Cuisinart Compact Automatic were underwhelming and unappetizing.
-And once again, the Oster failed to offer a recipe for a cake or sweet bread.
+The yeast-free options from the Elite Maxi-Matic and the Cuisinart Compact Automatic were underwhelming and unappetizing.
+And once again, the Oster failed to offer a cake or sweet bread recipe.

 bread machine - from white bread to jam and sweet bread to yogurt, the right bread...